Etosha Entry Fees, Permits and Park Regulations

 Cash (Namibian dollars) is accepted at all gates.
 Credit and debit card payment is available at most main gates (Anderson, Von Lindequist) but card systems occasionally have connectivity issues; carrying sufficient Namibian dollars as a backup is strongly recommended.

-ATMs are available in Outjo (before Anderson Gate) and Tsumeb (before Von Lindequist Gate).
+ATMs are available in Outjo (before Ombika Gate) and Tsumeb (before Von Lindequist Gate).
 Withdraw what you need before entering the park; no ATM services are available inside.

 Accommodation Fees